Alherdom/Alherdom/README.md

 ### Hi there 👋

+I am currently studying first year of web development at IES Puerto De la Cruz, here I will leave my first steps as a novice in this exciting branch of computer science.

 <!--
 **Alherdom/Alherdom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.